Sunday, June 15, 2025

 • Certain drugs.

-• Mechanical heart valves that can damage RBCs.
+• Mechanical heart valves can damage RBCs.

 • Severe reaction to blood transfusion.